POLICIES, PROCEDURES, & GUIDELINES

 - Observe all building use and safety procedures both in writing and verbal.

 - FIRE PROCEDURES: Walk students outside single file with one adult leading and one following behind the children.
-Keep students with you until the 'all clear' sign is given.
+Keep students with you until the "all clear" sign is given.

 - EXTREME WEATHER PROCEDURES: Follow same guidelines above except lead students to hallway or other storm safe location.

-L. Conflict Resolution
+M. Conflict Resolution

-- If you cannot reach a satisfactory resolution or do not feel comfortable speaking to the person alone, ask for assistance from a board member or another objective person to mediate.
+- If you cannot reach a satisfactory resolution or do not feel comfortable speaking to the person, ask for assistance from a board member or another person to mediate.